A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2004) Adriana Berechet , Solving a conjecture about certain $f$-expansions. \emph{Proceedings of the Romanian Academy -- Series A: Mathematics, Physics, Technical Sciences, Information Science} \textbf{5}, no. 3, 231--235.
-MR2122307.
 From the abstract: ``The conjecture asserts that the equivalence of the label sequence of the regular continued fraction expansion to the sequence $(\xi_n)_{n\in N+}$ associated with it $\ldots$ still holds for the label sequence of any $f$-expansion satisfying [two conditions].
 We prove that [the first] condition and a strengthening of a Lipschitz condition $\ldots$ are sufficient to ensure a necessary and sufficient condition under which the asserted equivalence holds.
 The proof involves processes on several probability spaces and some associated dynamical systems relating the $f$-expansion $\ldots$ to [random variables] on the probability space used in the concluding theorem."